thestriver/typescript-streak-counter/README.md

 ### `@thestriver/streak-counter` - a sample streak counter

-A sample Duolingo-like streak counter written in TypeScript and meant for the browser (uses `localStorage`).
+A sample Duolingo-like streak counter written in TypeScript and meant for the browser - uses `localStorage`.

 ## Install